Excerpt from; “Striking Eight Bells: A Vietnam Memoir.”

-My ship, USS Rich (DD 820), had arrived on Christmas Eve about noontime, at the ANZUK Naval Basin, which was part of the former British Sembawang Naval Base.
+My ship, USS Rich (DD 820), had arrived on 23 December about noontime, at the ANZUK Naval Basin, which was part of the former British Sembawang Naval Base.
 The Sembawang Naval Base was located in Sembawang at the northern tip of Singapore.
 ANZUK was a force formed by Australia, New Zealand, and the United Kingdom to defend the Asian Pacific region.
-Our ship had escorted USS Midway (CVA 41) from the Yankee Station in the Gulf of Tonkin to Singapore.
+Our ship had escorted USS Midway (CVA 41) from Yankee Station in the Gulf of Tonkin to Singapore.

 In Christmas in Singapore, Part 2, I left off from the story after an afternoon and evening of heavy drinking with my shipmates at a bar in Sembawang village.
 Sometime during the evening a group of Australian and New Zealander sailors burst in and took over the bar area.
 Immediately after the Aussies and New Zealanders showed up, a bunch of British guys came in.
 The general hellraising that ensued by the combined Aussie, New Zealand, and British group was starting to piss a couple of our guys off.
 I think the real issue was that some of the bar girls had left our tables and moved over to the bar area.
 A sensible person would have seen where this situation was headed, but drunken sailors have never been known for being sensible.

 As told in Christmas in Singapore, Part 2, later that evening just after I had my altercation and short fight outside of the bar in the W.C. area, with a tall New Zealander.
 I turned and walked back toward the bar.